obophenotype/ncbitaxon/README.md

 2. Download all generated files from the Jenkins job (except for env.txt), including the files in the [subset](https://ci.monarchinitiative.org/view/pipelines/job/ncbi_taxon/lastSuccessfulBuild/artifact/subsets/) directory.
 3. On GitHub, go to [Code](https://github.com/obophenotype/ncbitaxon), and click on [releases](https://github.com/obophenotype/ncbitaxon/releases).
 4. Click "Draft a new release".
 The tag is something like `v2020-02-28`.
 Provide a title and a meaningful description, and upload all the files downloaded from the Jenkins job above.
 Hit `Publish release`.
-5. Click "Draft a new release".
-The tag is should be `currentx` (note the x).
-Provide a title and a meaningful description, and upload all the files downloaded from the Jenkins job above.
-Hit `Publish release`.
-6. Find the release labeled `current`: https://github.com/obophenotype/ncbitaxon/releases/tag/current, and delete it.
-7. Click on the release labeled `currentx` and change the name of the the label from `current`.

-Note: Do not simply delete current and recreate it because this will cause ncbitaxon to be unavailable for as long as you are uploading it.
-Due to its size, this can be more than an hour!